 Intended Audience/Users: Deans, Associate Deans, Chairs, Advisors, and Secretaries

 The Enrollment Services Records Processing is able to view of list of all courses in academic history and registration for the selected student.
 If the course is in the course exemption table, display an ‘R’ in the Exempt column.

 Automated Jobs and Banner Jobs for Course Repeat can be viewed in the ‘How Things Work’ section of the Enterprise Systems webpage.

 Students who are purged for non-payment have the option of being reinstated to their classes within the reinstatement period.
 This application is used to set the reinstatement period for each term.
-The part of term, reinstatement begin date, reinstatement end date, and message are input for the selected term.
+The user enters the term, begin date, and end date for the reinstatement period for each term.
 These dates control the student Reinstatement application.

 Intended Audience/Users: Select members of Enrollment Services Records Processing